-V. Information regarding the remuneration policy
+VIII.
+Information regarding the remuneration policy

-Remuneration policy for the key Persons at Bank Handlowy w Warszawie S.A. ("Bank") and at Dom Maklerski Banku Handlowego S.A. ("DMBH") were adopted by the resolution of the Supervisory Board of the Bank dated 3 December 2015 and the resolution of DMBH Supervisory Board dated 28 December 2015 (hereinafter referred to as the Remuneration Policy).
-Remuneration Policy sets out the principles for remunerating of the Management Board Members and other persons holding key functions, including persons who have a material impact on the risk profile of the Bank and DMBH.
-The Policy implements requirements of the provisions of law, Rules of Corporate Governance for Supervised Institutions adopted by the Polish Financial Supervision Authority.
+Remuneration policy for the key Persons at Bank Handlowy w Warszawie S.A.
+(Bank) and at Dom Maklerski Banku Handlowego S.A.
+(DMBH) - subsidiary of the Bank - were adopted by the resolution of the Supervisory Board of the Bank dated 3 December 2015 and the resolution of DMBH Supervisory Board dated 28 December 2015 (hereinafter referred to as the Remuneration Policy).
+Remuneration Policy sets out the principles for remunerating the Management Board Members and other persons holding key functions, including persons who have a material impact on the risk profile of the Bank and DMBH.
+This Policy implements requirements of the provisions of law, Rules of Corporate Governance for Supervised Institutions adopted by the Polish Financial Supervision Authority.

-Principles for variable remuneration in the Bank and DMBH are described in details in the Variable remuneration components policy for persons holding managerial positions in Bank Handlowy w Warszawie S.A which was adopted by the Management Board and approved by the Supervisory Board on 26 September 2012 along with further modifications and the Variable remuneration components policy for persons holding managerial positions in DMBH" which was adopted by the Management Board and approved by Supervisory Board on 29 March 2012 along with further modifications (hereinafter referred to as "the Variable Remuneration Policy")
+Principles for variable remuneration in the Bank and DMBH are described in details in the "Variable Remuneration Components Policy for Persons Holding Managerial Positions in Bank Handlowy w Warszawie S.A." which was adopted by the Management Board and approved by the Supervisory Board on 26 September 2012 along with further modifications and the "Variable Remuneration Components Policy for Persons Holding Managerial Positions in DMBH" which was adopted by the Management Board and approved by the Supervisory Board on 29 March 2012 along with further modifications (hereinafter referred to as "the Variable Remuneration Policy")